What is the customer lifecycle?

 At the consideration stage, being aware of your business and what it offers develops into a more critical analysis for the customer.
 They are starting to weigh up your value and compare you to your competitors.
 They’ll also be thinking about how well your products and services match up to their needs and where they would fit into their lives.

 They might revisit some of the information sources they used during the awareness stage, re-appraising them in a more detailed way, and bring in new ones too.
-Reviews and ratings, anecdotal stories and testimonials from existing customers, product pages and specifications can all play a part.
+Reviews and ratings, anecdotal stories and testimonials from existing customers, product pages, and specifications can all play a part.

-Consideration marketing strategy:
+Consideration management strategy:

 You can also offer encouragement and reassurance by providing case studies and testimonial content that allow them to put themselves in the shoes of an existing customer with similar questions and criteria.